yichunzhao/jackson-deserialization/README.md

 # jackson-deserialization

-How to deserialization json to Java8 dateTimes
+How to deserialize json to Java8 dateTimes

 Java 8 DateTime can be deserialized to POJO directly when having the JSR310 dependency, and must register it within the ObjectMapper before using the mapper.